To Catch a Thief appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc. Though erratic, this became a mostly positive presentation.

 Music lacked much range, but the score seemed reasonably lush, and effects followed suit.
 Though those elements didn’t betray a lot of real impact, they felt acceptably accurate and lacked notable distortion.
 Given the movie’s age, this was a more than adequate remix.

 How did the 2020 “Paramount Presents” Blu-ray compare to the original 2012 Blu-ray?
-Visuals seemed a smidgen cleaner and perhaps a bit tighter.
+There’s a complicated topic.

 On the other hand, the 2020 disc dropped the older platter’s monaural mix.
 While I like the 2020’s 5.1 track, I’d prefer to get the original mono.

 Visuals offered additional concerns, as the 2020 BD mainly became a downgrade.
 On the positive side, the 2020 came with a cleaner print, as it lacked the 2012’s minor source flaws.

 However, the 2020 seemed softer than the 2012 most of the time, and the potential noise reduction may’ve led to this.
 Some reports claim the 2020 lacks any grain, which isn’t correct, as grain remains apparent through much of the film.